Dominic Breazeale will now be labeled Deontay Wilder’s ‘little guinea pig,’ according to the current WBC heavyweight champion.

 “I’m in a blessed, amazing position.
 I can’t wait to fight my little guinea pig,” he concluded.

-A win for Wilder will hopefully set up an undisputed unification with Anthony Joshua at some point in the fall.
+Hopefully, a win for Wilder will set up an undisputed unification with Anthony Joshua at some point in the fall.

 Joshua v Wilder has long been the fight of choice for heavyweights supporters, who have been forced to wait and wait.